dotherightthing/wpdtrt-anchorlinks/readme.txt

 `data-wpdtrt-anchorlinks-list-addition="1"`

-* This element will be injected after the list
+* This element will be removed from its current location and injected after the list
 * If there are multiple elements to inject, this element will be injected first, as it has an id of `1`

 == Screenshots ==